 - Juanita Smith – email@example.com – (613) 533-2302

-Master of Management Analytics, Master of Management in Artificial Intelligence, and Global Master of Management Analytics
+Master of Management Analytics, Master of Management in Artificial Intelligence, Master of Financial Innovation & Technology

 All applications for graduation are pending upon submission.
 Completion of this application to graduate does not guarantee the awarding of a degree/diploma/certificate.